 Interdisciplinary training in developmental psychology is available to students in Psychology.
 The developmental specialization consists of a program of research and coursework.
 It is a way to fulfill CNS requirements for students who wish to specialize in development.

 Research

 Research mentors and collaborators may be found in Psychology as well as other Departments at USF.
-Within Psychology, faculty with developmental research foci include http://psychology.usf.edu/faculty/tojanen/
+Within Psychology, faculty with developmental research foci include:

 • Core CNS faculty who can serve as major professors